MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ---
-title: Troubleshooting the Shopify and Business Central Synchronization
+title: Troubleshooting the Shopify and Business Central synchronization
 description: Learn what to do if something goes wrong when you synchronize data between Shopify and Business Central.
 author: brentholtorf
 ms.author: bholtorf